Inifomeeo/MissLess/README.md

-# dbms-mini
+# MissLess
-A miniature key-value store in C.
+A key-value store in C.